An invitation to Alexandrov geometry: CAT(0) spaces: Billiards

-By construction, the number of collisions of hard balls that we need to estimate is the same as the number of collisions of the corresponding billiard trajectory on the table $T$ with $C_{i,j}$ as the walls.
+By construction, the number of collisions of hard balls that we need to estimate is the same as the number of collisions of the corresponding billiard trajectory on the table with $C_{i,j}$ as the walls.

-Note that each cylinder $C_{i,j}$ is a convex set; it has smooth boundary and it is centrally symmetric around the origin.
-By Exercise~\ref{ex:centrally-simmetric-walls}, all the intersections of the walls have $\eps$-wide corners for some $\eps>0$ that depends on the radiuses $R_i$ and the masses $M_i$.
+Note that each cylinder $C_{i,j}$ is a convex set; it has smooth boundary, and it is centrally symmetric around the origin.
+By \ref{ex:centrally-simmetric-walls}, all the intersections of the walls have $\eps$-wide corners for some $\eps>0$ that depends on the radii $R_i$ and the masses~$M_i$.
 It remains to apply the collision theorem (\ref{thm:collision}). \qeds

-Now we present the proof of the collision theorem (\ref{thm:collision}) based on the results developed in the previous section.
+Finally, we present the proof of the collision theorem (\ref{thm:collision}) based on the results developed in the previous section.

-\parit{Proof of \ref{thm:collision}.} Let us apply induction on $n$.
+\parit{Proof of \ref{thm:collision}.} Let us apply induction on~$n$.

-\parit{Base: $n=1$.} The number of collisions cannot exceed $1$.
-Indeed, by the convexity of $A^1$, if the trajectory is reflected once in $\partial A^1$, then it cannot return to $A^1$.
+\parit{Base: $n=1$.} The number of collisions cannot exceed~1.
+Indeed, by the convexity of $A_1$, if the trajectory is reflected once in $\partial A_1$, then it cannot return to~$A_1$.